U.S. Stocks Little Changed Despite Soft GDP

 The euro was recently up 0.4% against the dollar at $1.0918.

-Despite the cooling in European stocks toward the end of the week, European equity funds recorded their strongest inflows in more than a year, according to EPFR Global data.
+Despite the cooling in European stocks toward the end of the week, the Stoxx Europe 600 is up 1.6% in April, its third consecutive month of gains.
+In the week ended April 26, European equity funds recorded their strongest inflows in more than a year, according to EPFR Global data.

-In the week to April 26, $2.4 billion entered European equity funds, which included the jump in equity prices -- particularly in the banking sector -- that came after the first round of the French presidential election.
-Those net flows are the strongest into European equities since December 2015.

-"Europe is overweight financials, commodities and industrials relative to the U.S.," said David Stubbs, global market strategist at J.P.
-Morgan Asset Management.

 In Asia, Japan's Nikkei 225 index closed down 0.3%.
 Hong Kong's Hang Seng Index fell 0.3%.
 China's Shenzhen A-share index bucked the trend, rising 0.4%.